 It’s impossible to say.
-The length of time will depend on what you are coming to the centre for and who you are working with.
-Some types of therapy, such as CBT, tend to be short term.
+The length of time will depend on what you are coming to the Centre for and who you are working with.
+Some types of therapy, such as CBT, tend to be short-term.
 Psychotherapy tends to take longer.
 You will get a better idea of this in the initial consultation with Ian.

 There may be a particular type of therapy that would suit your needs better or you may want to work specifically with a woman or a man.
-Once you are happy with the suggestions Ian makes he will contact the relevant therapist on your behalf and they will phone you directly to make an appointment.
+Once you are happy with the suggestions Ian or Joanna makes, they will contact the relevant therapist on your behalf and they will phone you directly to make an appointment.

 It may also be that you have identified which therapist suits by referring to the Team section on this site.
 If so, please let Ian or Joanna know on the phone.
 If you do not want to ring the Centre, you can email us via our contact form.

 Yes.
 Several therapists at the Centre work with couples and there are several different styles of therapy available.
 Call the Centre and we will explore with you which type of couples therapy will fit you best.